zhengqili/unsupervised-learning-intrinsic-images/README.md

 #### Dependencies & Compilation:
-* The code was written in Pytorch and Python 2 version, but it should be easy to adapt it to Python 3 version needed.
+* The code was written in Pytorch and Python 2, but it should be easy to adapt it to Python 3 version if needed.
 * The sparse matrix construction for spatial-temporal densely connected smoothness term is based on the modifed code from https://github.com/seanbell/intrinsic.
 In particular, Before trainning the networks, you need to build the C++ code in "data/krahenbuhl2013/".
 If on Ubuntu and you have installed Eigen3 to its default directory (/usr/include/eigen3), then you can build the C++ code with: cd krahenbuhl2013/ make